SimonXTea/SimonXTea.github.io/_posts/2021-10-11-Pygame-Mod.md

 - Sound effects when moving tiles **(Missing online)**
 - An easter egg / secret (Press w 10 times).
 This won’t affect your score.
 You can’t disable the secret once unlocked **(Missing online)**

-You can also change the difficulty by changing BOARDWIDTH and BOARDHEIGHT.
-This is a feature from the original pygame, not a mod.
+You can also change the difficulty by changing BOARDWIDTH and BOARDHEIGHT in the code.
+This is a feature from the original pygame, not the mod.

 A version that is compatible with all operating systems that support pygame could be made if the ability to full screen was removed.